22XploiterCrew-Team/Gel4y-Mini-Shell-Backdoor/README.md

 * Multiple File Upload
 * Create Folder and File
 * File Download

+a few features won't make this shell useless.
 #### Bypassed
 * 403 Forbidden
 * 406 Not Acceptable (according to luck :>)
 * Imunify360 (not always successful, only 85% chance of success)

+we have done a little research on the code we wrote, in order to penetrate some system security which is always a problem for hackers out there.

 Preview
 -------